 Have you ever been wearing sandals and accidentally pulled the strap right out of the sole as you were walking, and perhaps left yourself with a slight burn between your toes?
 Don’t freak out as it’s probably happened to the best of us.
-The good thing to know is that there is a fix.
+The good thing to know is there's a way to fix sandals.

 As long as you have access to a few simple tools, you can get your sandals back in shape in no time.

-If you’re wondering how to fix a broken sandal, then we have the answers for you.
-In this article, we share nine steps you can use to fix a sandal.
+If you're wondering how to fix a broken sandal, then we have the answers for you.
+In this article, we share nine steps you can use to repair a sandal.

 The Perfect Fix

-The quality and durability of your sandals really depend on how they’ve been designed.
-For example, if you paid a dollar for them down at the dollar store, then there might be less of a chance they’ll last than say a $50 pair.
+The quality and durability of your sandals depend on how they've been designed.
+For example, if you paid five dollars for them down at the dollar store, then there might be less of a chance they'll last than say a $50 pair.

 - Get Your Supplies

-For the first step, you will need to gather the tools and supplies which you’ll need to perform the fix.
+For the first step, you will need to gather the tools and supplies required to perform the fix.
 These include the following:

 - Hemp, or similarly strong material